lambdaclass/lambda_ethereum_consensus/docs/fork_choice.md

 - Proposer rewards, given to a proposer when their block is included in the chain.
 This also adds an incentive for them to try to predict the most-likely branch to be the canonical one.
 - Attester rewards, which are smaller.
 These are given if the blocks they attest to are included.

 These incentives, however, are not enough.
-To maximize their likelyhood of getting rewards, they may missbehave:
+To maximize their likelyhood of getting rewards, they may misbehave:

 - Proposers may propose a block for every current fork.
 - Attesters may attest to every current head in their local chains.

-These missbehaviors debilitate the protocol (they give weight to all forks) and no honest node running fork-choice would take part on them.
+These misbehaviors debilitate the protocol (they give weight to all forks) and no honest node running fork-choice would take part on them.
 To prevent them, nodes that are detected while doing them are slashed (punished), which means that they are excluded from the validator set and a portion of their stake is burned.

-In turn, nodes that provide proof of offending nodes are given a whistleblower reward.
+Nodes provide proofs of the offenses, and proposers including them in blocks get whistleblower rewards.
 Proofs are:

 - For proposer slashing: two block headers in the same slot signed by the same signature.
 - For attester slashing: two attestations signed in the same slot by the same signature.